Drugs

 • Etomidate acts on GABA receptors moderating the activity of chloride channels; it makes neurons less excitable without any major cardiovascular impact.

-Pharmacology for a single bolus administration:
+Pharmacology for a single bolus administration

 Onset 15-45 sec